-French Fries and the Jersey Shore
+French Fries and the Jersey Shore by Chef Charles Knight

-There’s a bunch of Jersey people saying right now “Fugetaboutit!
+There’s a bunch of Jersey people saying right now “Fuhgeddaboudit!
 I told you French Fries originated Down the Shore.”
-Not so fast, there’s still a long standing highly contentious dispute between the French and Belgians about the "French” in fries.
+Not so fast, there is still a long standing highly contentious dispute between the French and Belgians about the "French” in fries.
 Belgian journalist Jo Gérard claimed that a 1781 family manuscript recounts that potatoes were deep-fried prior to 1680 in the Spanish Netherlands (present-day Belgium.
 Gérard never produced the manuscript that supports his claim, which, even if true, is unrelated to the later history of the French fry, and the fact that the potato did not arrive in the region until around 1735.

 In 1802, Thomas Jefferson had the White House chef, Frenchman Honoré Julien, prepare “pommes frites” for a dinner party.
 He described these as “Potatoes deep-fried while raw, in small cuttings”.
 The question still remains, when was "French" introduced to the word “Fries”?
 It has been circulated the term “French Fries” originated when British and American soldiers arrived in Belgium in 1914 during WWI.
-But in fact the term had already become popular in America as early as 1899, in an item in Good Housekeeping which specifically references "Kitchen Economy in France": "The perfection of French fries is due chiefly to the fact that plenty of fat is used".
+But in fact, the term had already become popular in America as early as 1899, in an item in Good Housekeeping which specifically references "Kitchen Economy in France": "The perfection of French fries is due chiefly to the fact that plenty of fat is used".

-Here’s the facts, you decide.
+Here are the facts, you decide.
 Throughout the Gilded Age, from before the Civil War through 1900, the Jersey shore was one of the most popular vacation destinations in the world.
 In 1894, while working as executive chef at Leland’s Ocean Hotel Resort in Long Branch, French Chef Charles Ranhofer designed the Original Spiral “Potato” Slicer for his famous “Pommes de Terre Long Branch” – later known as Curly Fries and dubbed “French” fries, made famous by entrepreneurial boardwalk food merchants throughout the Jersey Shore.

-Ranhofer was born in Saint-Denis France in 1936 near the Belgium boarder, where the practice of deep-fry potatoes in fat was common.
+Ranhofer was born in Saint-Denis France in 1936 near the Belgium boarder, where the practice of deep-frying potatoes in fat was common.
 He was also the author of the Epicurean and the Executive chef at the famous Delmonico’s in New York City from 1862 to 1896.

 Now you know a bite of the culinary history of THE JERSEY SHORE.